eshaq95/eshaq95/README.md

 ## Additional Resources
 - [MATLAB Projects](https://github.com/eshaq95/MATLAB-projects): Collection of MATLAB codes for engineering applications, including turbine blade optimization and numerical solutions for PDEs
 - [MOOC Certificates](https://github.com/eshaq95/MOOC-certificates): Repository of completed online course certificates
 - [AI Wealth Builder (Experiment on Cursor)](https://github.com/eshaq95/ai-wealth-builder) is a full-stack financial management platform built with Next.js 13, TypeScript, and FastAPI.
 It features portfolio analytics, budget management, and transaction analysis with real-time data visualization.
 This has not been coded by me; it is an automated project using Cursor for learning how to use Cursor.
-The code is AI generated.
+The code is AI-generated.

 [website]: https://eshaq95.github.io/Portfolio/
 [linkedin]: https://www.linkedin.com/in/eshaq-rahmani-495043197/